Runnnnnnn/Sample/README.md

 # Sample

-Generate a sample of the standard normal distribution from M independent samples of the uniform distribution on [0, 1]
+Generate a sample of the standard normal distribution from 12 independent samples of the uniform distribution on [0, 1]